 Where to stay in Rio De Janerio

-Rio de Janerio is a massive city, and with a ton of neighborhoods to choose from, how are you supposed to know where to stay?
-Here’s a brief rundown of the most popular neighborhoods to stay in Rio, located downtown and in the South Zone.
+Rio de Janerio is a massive city, and with a ton of neighbourhoods to choose from, how are you supposed to know where to stay?
+Here’s a brief rundown of the most popular neighbourhoods to stay in Rio, located downtown and in the South Zone.

 - Ipanema/Leblon – Ipanema and Leblon are quite similar to each other, with the latter being a bit more ritzy.
 They’re both considered the more expensive areas of the city, therefore accommodation prices are slightly higher but they offer the best beaches in the south zone.
 Both neighbourhoods are considered to be safer than Copacabana and less crowded.

 - Botafogo – A mix of everything, close to the beaches, the main tourist attractions and lower accommodation prices.

 - Lapa – The area for nightlife, a huge range of bars, clubs, restaurants and parties until all hours of the morning.
 Very noisy in the evenings.

 - Santa Teresa – Located up in the hills with a peaceful atmosphere like that of a small town.
 You’ll find colonial houses, museums and restaurants.
 A good choice if you’re looking to escape the ‘concrete jungle’ in Lapa.
 Note: It is a little harder to get taxis here.

 Copacabana vs Ipanema